indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/NetworkingManagement.md

 ---
 sidebar_position: 7
 ---
-# Networking Management with RHEL Instances
+# Networking Management

- To view the networks of particular Instance is attached to, navigate to a [RHEL Instances](AboutRHELInstances.md), and access the **Networking** tab.
+ To view the networks of particular Instance is attached to, navigate to  [RHEL Instances](AboutRHELInstances.md), and access the **Networking** tab.

-The Networking and NICs section will list all the networks that a RHEL Instance is attached to.

 ![Networking Management](img/NetworkingManagement.png)